 Visiting Guest Teachers

-We are thrilled to welcome Gregg Levoy, Yvette Hyater-Adams, Vi Tran, and Alanaa Muller as visiting guest teachers, each one visiting one of our Zoom classes.
+In 2022 were thrilled to welcome Gregg Levoy, Yvette Hyater-Adams, Vi Tran, and Alanaa Muller as visiting guest teachers, each one visiting one of our Zoom classes.
 We hope to confirming with these astonishing teachers again for 2023.

 Gregg Levoy is the author of Vital Signs: The Nature and Nurture of Passion, and Callings: Finding and Following An Authentic Life–rated among the "Top 20 Career Publications" by the Workforce Information Group.
 He is a former "behavioral specialist" at USA Today, and a regular blogger for Psychology Today